findkit/findkit/packages/docs/docs/crawler/indexing.md

 ## Cleaning Content

-Sometimes the selected content can contain some inner elements that you don't want to have indexed.
-These can be cleaned up with the skip data attribute `data-fdk-skip` or the clean up selector.
+Sometimes the selected content can contain some inner elements that you don't want to index.
+These elements can be removed from indexed content with the skip data attribute `data-fdk-skip` or the clean up selector.

 ```html